jrief/django-formset/docs/source/django-formset.rst

 validation, submission, error handling and many other features.

 A mandatory attribute of each web component ``<django-formset>`` is its ``endpoint``.
-This is the URL pointing onto a Django view and is where the the client-part communicate with the server.
+This is the URL pointing onto a Django view and is where the client-part communicate with the server.
 Typically that endpoint is connected to a :class:`formset.views.FormView`.
 We can either inherit from that class and specialize into our own view class